In this blog what is wintergrass, wintergrass killers, wintergrass herbicides and killing wintergrass in kikuyu and other turfgrass.

 What herbicide kills winter grass?

-There is a wide range of winter grass products that can either prevent the problem from happening in the first place or remove it from desirable grass if it’s already there.
-The trick is knowing how to use these properly to get the best results.
-The key to this is timing your treatment properly.
-This is especially important for pre-emergent applications.
-Our blog discusses the 7 factors that can impact the results of using pre-emergents and one of the key factors discussed is timing.
+The trick is knowing how to use these to get the best results.
+The key to this is timing your treatment.
+Timing is extremely important for pre-emergent applications.
+Our blog discusses the 7 factors that can impact the results of using pre-emergents, and one of the factors we discuss is timing.

 With so many pre-emergent options I get confused.
 How do i decide what to use?